There is so much bad news today, good news can seem unbelievable or at least overblown. But the return of Christ is real—and it’s the best news ever!

 No injury or disability will be too difficult for the Creator of our eyes, ears, legs and tongues to heal.

-Curing human hearts
+Jesus will cure human hearts

 But there is an even more important miracle that the survivors will need—even if they themselves don’t recognize it at first.